zakaratcha/nl2br-bem/README.md

 # nl2brX

-JS module for converting newlines to line breaks in BEMHTML and BEMTREE syntaxe
+JS module for converting newlines to line breaks in BEMHTML and BEMTREE syntax.

 ## Install